jackeyemean/nba-draft-predictor/README.md

 Prospects were predicted using random forest regressors trained on data scraped from basketball & sports reference.

-Players are split into general positions (guards, wings, bigs) and passed into position-specific models trained on college prospects drafted from 2011 to 2021.
-The predictions for older drafts were done using leave-one-out cross validation.
+Players are split into general positions (guards, wings, bigs) and passed into position-specific models trained on college prospects drafted from 2011-2021.
+The predictions displayed for 2011-2021 drafts were done using leave-one-out cross validation.

-For those we are interested in the:
+For those who are interested in the:

 - [Scraper](scraper/README.md)
 - [Models](models/README.md)